Junichi P. Semitsu

-Junichi P. Semitsu (Japanese: 瀬光淳一; Armenian: Ջունիչի Սեմիցու; Greek: Τζουνίτσι Σεμίτσου; Hebrew: יוניצי פ סמיצו) is a professor of law at the University of San Diego and the exclusive blogger for The Chicks.
+Junichi P. Semitsu (Japanese: 瀬光淳一) is a professor of law at the University of San Diego and the exclusive blogger for The Chicks.
 He co-created the pop culture and politics blog, Poplicks.com, with Oliver Wang.
 He also previously served as the Director of June Jordan's Poetry for the People at University of California, Berkeley.
 He also appeared as a contestant on Who Wants to Be a Millionaire? on January 11 and 14, 2008.

 Biography

 Junichi P. Semitsu was born in Fresno, California.
 He grew up in Hanford, California and attended Hanford High School.
 He received a B.A. in economics from the University of California at Berkeley and a J.D. from Stanford Law School.

 Semitsu studied creative writing under Professor June Jordan while a student at the University of California at Berkeley.
 In 2001, when Professor Jordan went on leave, she nominated Semitsu to direct the Poetry for the People program that she created and to serve as her successor.
 Semitsu directed the program from 2002 to 2005.

 In March 2006, he married poet Dima Hilal in Laguna Beach, California.